petehaha/William_Blair_Take_Home/README.md

 ## Assumptions

 **About the dataset**
-- The 500 transactions are representative of the acquirers' actual deal preferences
 - Acquirers with only 1–2 deals in the dataset have high uncertainty; their profiles use a ±40% size range as a std proxy
 - "National" and "Multi-Regional" geography entries are treated as partial matches (0.5×) for any specific region
 - Deal year is used as a proxy for acquirer activity recency; the dataset spans 2016–2024